Protofy-xyz/Protofy/docs/getting-started.md

 ### local environment:

-To run Protofy in your local envioronment, you'll need node 18 or higher and yarn to run the project.
+To run Protofy in your local environment.

 If you don't have yarn installed globally, you may need to do (first time only):